General Facts and Figures

 Film Career

 Félix appeared in many movies during the period known as the “Golden Age of Mexican Cinema.”
 She was discovered by filmmaker Fernando Palacios while she was walking down the street.
-After a lot of persuasions, Palacios started promoting her in film circles.
+After a lot of persuasion, Palacios started promoting her in film circles.

-After a lot of contemplation and even rejecting a Hollywood offer, Félix agreed to star in Mexican director, producer and writer Miguel Zacarías’s film El Peñón de las Ánimas (The Rock of Souls) in 1942.
+After a lot of contemplation and even rejecting a Hollywood offer, Félix agreed to star in Mexican director, producer, and writer Miguel Zacarías’s film El Peñón de las Ánimas (The Rock of Souls) in 1942.

 Doña Bárbara would establish her femme fatale image for years to come.
-In the movie, she is portrayed as a strong woman who has been wronged in her youth, making her bitter, vindictive and vengeful.
+In the movie, she is portrayed as a strong woman who has been wronged in her youth, making her bitter, vindictive, and vengeful.
 The movie had such an impact that Félix was referred to as Doña Bárbara throughout her career, and would have roles built around that image.

-Two other films, La Mujer sin Alma (1944) and La devoradora (1946), would establish her image as a vamp in the Mexican film industry.
+Two other films, La Mujer sin Alma (1944) and La Devoradora (1946), would establish her image as a vamp in the Mexican film industry.

 In 1946, Félix met Mexican director Emilio Fernández, with whom she would go on to work in three movies, Enamorada (1947), Río Escondido (1947), and Maclovia (1948), This was a departure from her usual vamp image and would win her two Ariel Awards (for Enamorada and Río Escondido).
 She would win her third such award for Doña Diabla (1949).

-These movies, along with Roberto Gavaldón’s La diosa arrodillada (1947) would go on to establish her presence in Europe.
+These movies, along with Roberto Gavaldón’s La diosa arrodillada (1947), would go on to establish her presence in Europe.
 She would soon be contacted by Spanish film producer Cesáreo González, which would change her direction and land her major roles in Europe.

 Europe Film Career